rllullt/pizzaDAO-app/README.md

 ## Using the smart contracts

+### Set up Stellar environment

+To be able to compile and deploy smart contracts to Stellar, it is important that you set up your environment.
+This can be done following the instructions on the [Getting started documentation](https://developers.stellar.org/docs/build/smart-contracts/getting-started/setup).

+### Create test identities

 To test, it is important to configure Test identities.
 You can use the famous Alice and Bob identities.
 Configure them globally via: